dclausen/accepton-api-docs/source/index.md

 # Resources

 ## Transaction tokens
 A transaction token is used to allow for details such as the amount to charge, the currency, and application fee to be created dynamically from a trusted source.
 This is to ensure that no tampering has been performed prior to the charge being completed.

+This can either be done one time using the "Create a Form" link after signing in to https://staging.accepton.com.
+This is useful for creating a form with a fixed price.

+Or, these tokens can be generated programmatically to support dynamic pricing using an API client.
+For instance, this allows for the price and relevant options to be delayed until the end of the checkout process.

 ### The Transaction token object